tansengming/stripe-subscribe/README.md

 ## Getting Started

-Start by installing and running migrations on the command line,
+Install and run the migrations on the command line,

 ```bash
 $ rails stripe_subscribe:install:migrations
 $ rails db:migrate
 ```

-Create plans files at `config/stripe/plans.rb`.
+Create a plans file at `config/stripe/plans.rb`.
 This will be uploaded to Stripe and used to render the plans page.

 ```ruby
 # config/stripe/plans.rb